blaire101/data-warehouse-solutions/README.md

 > - Supports atomic and aggregated metrics
 > - Improves reusability and maintainability
 > - Aligns with modern data warehouse best practices (e.g., Kimball methodology)
-> - 🧭 Industry Terminology The terms DIL (Data Integration Layer) and DML (Data Mart Layer) follow the same layered logic as DWD/DWS, commonly used in China and popularized by Alibaba.
+> - 🧭 Industry Terminology - The terms DIL (Data Integration Layer) and DML (Data Mart Layer) follow the same layered logic as DWD/DWS in other organizations.
+Naming conventions may vary, but the underlying methodology is consistent with Kimball-style dimensional modeling.

 </details>